tonerm43/SWE4403-Project/README.md

 - Decorator: ScrollingTextDecorator decorates the JLabel by adding a scrolling text effect
 - Builder: PlayerCharacterBuilder provides a builder for creating new or loaded characters
 - Abstract Factory: AbstractCharacterFactory provides an abstract factory for building players and enemies
+- Factory Method: EnemyCharacterFactory and PlayerCharacterFactory use factory methods to create objects
 - Strategy: Game windows use a strategy pattern to control program flow
 - Memento: Player characters can be saved and loaded back to any state
 - Singleton: Player character is a singleton
 - State: GameArbiter uses a state pattern to determine who's turn it is in combat
 - Flyweight: States are flyweights, we only ever instantiate one of each and reuse the resources
--
+- Prototype: Both enemies in a level are the same, so one is created and cloned

 #### Architecture Used
-- Layered: Application Layer and Data Layer (Text file for convenience)
+- Layered: Application Layer and Data Layer (Data layer uses text files for convenience)

 #### CS4015/SWE4403/CS6015 Project Requirement and Guide
 ##### Project due: Thursday, Apr.
 18, 2019 at 4:30 pm (AST).
 Please note that due to University requirements, no extensions can be given.